How do we decide what the limits are? How can we enforce them? Will it be the same limits at different ages? What would you say and do?

 I might not even mention anything about hitting during this interaction.
 Our “adult judgment” would tell us this child is hitting – when in fact it may be a gesture of exploration.

-- At first, approach the behavior in the same manner, but when I see the child persist with hitting I might say: “I will not let you hit” (by using this phrase I set a clear limit.
+- At first, approach the behavior in the same manner, but when I see the child persist with hitting I might say: “I will not let you hit” (By using this phrase I set a clear limit.
 I am authentic and confident.
-And I take charge to help the child co-regulate, because we know our children are developing self-control)
+I take charge of helping the child co-regulate because we know our children still working on their regulation skills and developing self-control)

 - If it is not too overwhelming and loud I might add a short explanation for my limit.
 “I will not let you hit (Pause).
 It hurts.”
 “I don’t want you to push.
 (Pause) He is on top of the climbing structure.
-It is hard to keep his balance there.”
+It is hard to keep his balance there.
+I am concerned that Tommy will fall down from there. ”

 - I will try to guess a “need” and verbalize it.
 For example: “Looks like you both want to sit on this plank.”
 My narration will help both children to process better and might defuse the conflict.